-1.1 We believe that all children and young people have the right to have fun and be safe in the services provided for them and the activities they choose to participate in.

-1.2 We believe that all children and young people have the right to live their lives to the fullest potential, to be protected, to have the opportunity to participate in and enjoy any activity and to be treated with dignity and respect.

-1.3 We believe that all children and young people irrespective of their age, class, religion, culture, disability, gender, ethnicity or sexual preference have the right to protection.
+- 1.1 We believe that all children, young people and vulnerable adults have the right to have fun and be safe in the services provided for them and the activities they choose to participate in. - 1.2 We believe that all children, young people and vulnerable adults have the right to live their lives to the fullest potential, to be protected, to have the opportunity to participate in and enjoy any activity and to be treated with dignity and respect. - 1.3 We believe that all children, young people and vulnerable adults irrespective of their age, class, religion, culture, disability, gender, ethnicity or sexual preference have the right to protection.